rgerum/saenopy/docs/source/interface_solver.rst

     - reference stack

-If the measurement is a timeseries, the options are whether to just use the difference between subsequent stacks as the deformations ("next"), or to use the median of all stacks Adding as a reference stack ("median").
-It is also possible to specify an individual time point (e.g. after cell seeding or relaxation) by using the "reference stack" option.
+If the measurement is a time series, it is also possible to set a single time point as the reference state (e.g. after cell seeding or relaxation) using the "reference stack" option.
+Further options are to calculate the deformations and forces beetween consecutive stacks at each time step ("next"), or to locally accumulate the deformations over time at each voxel and calculate the cumulated forces at each time step ("cumul.").
+Furthermore, if the matrix is in an undeformed state for most of the time (e.g. moving cells imaged over a long periods of time), the median state over subsequent stacks can be calculated and used as a reference stack ("median").

+	- reference stack
 	- next
 	- median
-    - reference stack
+	- cumul.

 mesh element size
 ~~~~~~~~~~~~~~~~~